2600hz/kazoo5/doc/engineering/rebar.md

         [{release
          %% release name and version
          ,{kazoo_next, "5.5"}
          %% add apps to included in this release, required.
-You can use provided Kazoo PROJECT_APPS and BASE_APPS if you like.
+You can use provided {% BRAND_NAME %} PROJECT_APPS and BASE_APPS if you like.
          ,PROJECT_APPS
          %% release configuration
          ,[{mode, prod}